atulkumar-20/password-generator/README.md

 Features:-

-Generates passwords of customizable length.
+-->Generates passwords of customizable length.

-Includes options for uppercase letters, lowercase letters, numbers, and special characters.
+-->Includes options for uppercase letters, lowercase letters, numbers, and special characters.

-User-friendly web interface.
+-->User-friendly web interface.

-Provides copy-to-clipboard functionality for easy use.
+-->Provides copy-to-clipboard functionality for easy use.

-Ensures high entropy for secure password creation.
+-->Ensures high entropy for secure password creation.

 Usage:-

-Running the Password Generator
+-->Running the Password Generator

-Open the index.html file in your web browser.
+-->Open the index.html file in your web browser.
 Use the interface to set your desired password parameters:

-Length of the password.
+-->Length of the password.

-Include uppercase letters.
+-->Include uppercase letters.

-Include lowercase letters.
+-->Include lowercase letters.

-Include numbers.
+-->Include numbers.

-Include special characters.
+-->Include special characters.

-Click the "Generate Password" button to create a new password.
+-->Click the "Generate Password" button to create a new password.
 Use the "Copy to Clipboard" button to copy the generated password.

 Configuration:-

-You can customize the default settings by editing the script.js file.
+-->You can customize the default settings by editing the script.js file.

-Here, you can set the default length of the password and the character sets to include.
+-->Here, you can set the default length of the password and the character sets to include.